Loras College cancels campus operations through July, including summer camps

-Loras College today announced plans to cancel campus operations through the end of July due to the COVID-19 pandemic, though the Dubuque school plans to fully reopen this fall.
+Loras College on Thursday announced plans to cancel campus operations through the end of July due to the COVID-19 pandemic, though the Dubuque school plans to fully reopen this fall.

 College President Jim Collins wrote in a letter that the cancellation will include camps, housing and events.
 School officials still plan to offer online summer courses.